mingyuya/CarND-PID-Control/README.md

 ![alt_text][image1]

-More theoretical details can be found at the link.
+More theoretical details can be found at the link above.

 ## Implementation